Get Involved in Research

 Students, graduate or undergraduate, who participate in research involving animals or human subjects need to complete training before beginning research.

-The Office of Undergraduate Research each spring hosts a symposium featuring undergraduate research, scholarship and creative activity.
-More than 140 students presented their work at the 2014 symposium.
-Check out the guidelines for participating in the next symposium on March 11, 2015.
+The Office of Undergraduate Research hosts a symposium each spring featuring undergraduate research, scholarship and creative activity.
+Nearly 250 students presented their work at the 2017 symposium.
+More information about the next program in April 5, 2018 is available at the symposium website.

 Several Kent State organizations provide funding for undergraduate research, and external funding may also be found at the Pivot website.
 Learn how to use the Pivot database with these training slides.